-Experience shall be obtained in full-time regular employment based on a minimum of 1,750 hours per year.
+- Experience must be obtained in full-time regular employment based on a minimum of 1,750 hours per year.

-Part-time experience shall be considered equivalent if acquired within two consecutive years and in no less than the same amount of hours required for full-time experience.
+- Part-time experience will be considered equivalent if acquired within two consecutive years and in no less than the same amount of hours required for full-time experience.

-Experience shall be considered intensive and diversified if experience is acquired in the areas of auditing or accounting.
+- Experience must be considered intensive and diversified if experience is acquired in the areas of auditing or accounting.

-Within 6 months of initial licensure in New Jersey, a licensee shall complete an orientation course, which at a minimum, shall include a four-credit course in New Jersey law and ethics approved by the board.
+Within 6 months of initial licensure in New Jersey, licensees must complete an orientation course, which at a minimum must include a four-credit course in New Jersey law and ethics approved by the board.

-A minimum of 20 hours of CPE completed each year.
+- A minimum of 20 hours of CPE credits completed each year

 - SEC practice